 Zani: Yeah, that's awesome.
 That's great advice.

 Jessica: Was that something that took you a while to learn or did you kind of just feel that way entering into piercings and tattoos?

-Zani: I feel like it took me a while because growing up, I was always about trying to go with the trend, wear whatever the popular girls are wearing, just trying to fit in and I feel like, after a while, it's just like, F it like, I'm just gonna do whatever fits me and I went through weird stages where I just wear a lot of boys clothes and I was just like, you know because I'm like at heart, a tomboy so it took me a long time to finally get into like, you know what certain girly things actually make me feel nice like dresses are nice and things like that.
-And then when it finally came time for piercings and such.
-I really was like, you know, I've always seen the girls like with the snake bites unless originally wanted me to do it but then the more I thought about I was like, I don't think that was like I said, would be me and I felt like this septum was just so simple and so nice and it just was like, you know what?
-Yeah, that's like, I feel like that's what I really want because it's just what I'm always thinking about now and so with just expressing myself like now it's like, I don't really care about trying to go with the trend.
+Zani: I feel like it took me a while because growing up, I was always about trying to go with the trend, wear whatever the popular girls are wearing, just trying to fit in and I feel after a while, it's just like, F it.
+I'm just gonna do whatever fits me and I went through weird stages where I just wear a lot of boys clothes and I was just like, you know because I'm like at heart, a tomboy so it took me a long time to finally get into like, you know what?
+Certain girly things actually make me feel nice like dresses are nice and things like that and then when it finally came time for piercings and such.
+I really was like, I've always seen the girls with the snake bites unless originally wanted me to do it but then the more I thought about it, I was like, I don't think that was like I said, would be me and I felt like this septum was just so simple and so nice and it just was like, you know what?
+Yeah, that's like, I feel like that's what I really want because it's just what I'm always thinking about now and so with just expressing myself now it's like, I don't really care about trying to go with the trend.
 So when people see me with certain tattoos or piercings are now considered trendy, it's like, I'm not doing it because of that.
 I did this like a long time ago.
 So I feel like---